kdybvig/Wikipedia-Search/README.md

 ## Features

-* Users can enter search text and find articles related to the search text
+* Users can enter search text and find articles related to the search text.
-* Search results can be sorted by relevance, alphabetical order, reverse alphabetical order, most recently edited, or least recently edited
+* Search results can be sorted by relevance, alphabetical order, reverse alphabetical order, most recently edited, or least recently edited.
-* Search results can be filtered by date modified (past week, past month, or past year) as well as by the word count of the article
+* Search results can be filtered by date modified (past week, past month, or past year) as well as by the word count of the article.
-* Users can use the MediaWiki nearmatch feature to search for only nearly exact matches
+* Application uses the MediaWiki nearmatch feature to allow users to search for only nearly exact matches to their queries.
-* The application scans for words matching any of the search terms in the extracts of search results and highlights the matching terms in yellow
+* The application scans for words matching any of the search terms in the extracts of search results and highlights the matching terms in yellow.
-* The application leverages multiple API endpoints in order to access title, wordcount and revision date data as well as an extract from each article and the url for each article
+* The application leverages multiple API endpoints in order to access title, wordcount and revision date data as well as an extract from each article and the url for each article.
-* CSS classnames utilize the BEM naming convention
+* CSS classnames utilize the BEM naming convention.

 ## Tests